 Condominiums require less money down.
 Mortgage lenders are willing to loan money with a smaller down payment for buyers due to the high demand for condos.
 In New York City, buyers can often finance condominiums with a down payment of only 20 percent.
 However, mortgage rates are sometimes higher when a down payment is relatively low.

-Condos are also easier to sublet, as renters do not need to be approved with a Board of Directors.
+Condos are also easier to sublet, as renters do not need to be approved by a Board of Directors.
 This makes condominiums a much better choice for buyers who are looking for investment properties.

 When buying a home, you should consider how your apartment type will affect its long-term value.
 Elika Associates agents will help you choose the right type of property and can explain how the buying process differs between these two main types of New York City real estate.